![]() (Click for a larger view) |

 There is an email discussion group called RPLIST which covers Retinitis Pigmentosa (RP) and all other types of retina degeneration including RS.

 I was diagnosd with RS when I was about ten years old.
 My vision acuity with glasses is 20/80 in my right eye and 20/200 in my left.
 With this level of vision, I am unable to drive and have difficulty reading without the aid of magnification.
 For most of my computer work, I use screen magnification software.
-Peter Verhoeven maintains www.magnifiers.org, a great site for information about the various screen magnification products available.
+All the major platforms that I use -- Linus, Windows, OS X, Android, iOS, and more -- all now offer standard zoom/magnify features designed to help the eyesight-impaired.
+Accessibility technology has become ubiquitous and mainstream.

 Another great resource for people with impaired eyesight is www.lowvision.org.